sosy-lab/cpachecker/test/test-sets/solver-comparisons/README.md

 The included test-sets are also commonly used to benchmark which SMT solver is best suited for a chosen analysis.

-Benchmark definitions that include the suffix 'solver-test' define targeted SMT solver tests.
+Benchmark definitions that include the suffix 'solver-test' define tests for the integration of SMT solvers.
 They use options that change analysis soundness, encodings etc. and should not be used to benchmark analyses or solver performance.